VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 - Included valid shares multi.
 In case one wish a really low point to valid shares ratio or to make it higher.
 - Documentation: I included the intended uses of what mining rewards should be.
 You do not have to take my advice, but if you want to make money, please listen.
 - Add: More `debug=true` options.
 Personally, I think its useful for users to see, but if you do not want them to see too much data.
 Leave it off except for your test pages.
-- Add: Experimental - `marketmulti=0.05` This will take the price of XMR in USD and times it but the market multi and then multiply the valid shares.
-Have no thorougly teste
+- Add: Experimental shortcode `marketmulti=0.05` This will take the price of XMR in USD and times it but the market multi and then multiply the valid shares.
+Have not thoroughly tested!

 = 2.3.0 =